alexhsamuel/ora/README.md

 - An API and defaults that encourage clear thinking about what dates and times really represent.
 - A common C++ and Python API.
-- Fast nonvirtual, inline-able integer implementations.
-- Support for various widths and precisions.
+- Fast nonvirtual, inline-able integer implementations with configurable widths and precisions.
 - A large feature set, motivated by the needs of financial and business calculations.